 Origin of the Scotch Foursomes Term

-Individuals who are not familiar with golf may often wonder why a certain alternate format in play is named Scotch foursomes.
-Those who are golfing enthusiasts know that the term can be traced back to the history of the game itself, which the country, Scotland plays a big role.
-In fact, the game originated in the same country during the 15th century.
+The term can be traced back to the history of the game itself, which is the country, Scotland where the game originated in the same country during the 15th century.

 Calculating Scotch Foursomes in Handicaps